xmyun/xmyun.github.io/_pages/about.md

 - Reviewer of Neural Networks.
 - Reviewer of Journal of Information Security and Applications.
 - Reviewer of IEEE network.
-- Teaching Assistant of
-- Teaching Assistant of
 # 💻 Internships
 - *2018.06 - 2018.09*, [Huawei](https://github.com/), China.